Frequently Asked Questions

 We do this through clear policies and structural arrangements, including separate businesses for our SDA and SIL services.

-We have lots of different payment options, depending on whether you get NDIS funding, Home Care Package funding or if are a fee-for-service (private) client.
+We have lots of different payment options, depending on whether you get NDIS funding or are a fee-for-service (private) client.

-Fee-for-service/private client means that you don’t get any government funding, like NDIS funding or Home Care Package funding, and just pay us directly.
+Fee-for-service/private client means that you don’t get any government funding, like NDIS funding, and just pay us directly.

 For fee-for-service clients, the main ways we pay are: